ucldc/ucldc-docs/docs/dams/create-objects.md

 ## Digital objects: some definitions

-Before we go on, let's stop to define "digital object": a digital object is a content file(s) and affiliated metadata record(s). <b>Simple objects</b> comprise one file and one metadata record. <b>Complex objects</b> comprise multiple files and even multiple metadata records which are "bundled" together.
+Before we go on, let's stop to define "digital object": a digital object is a content file(s) and affiliated metadata record(s).
+"Simple objects" comprise one file and one metadata record.
+"Complex objects" comprise multiple files and even multiple metadata records which are bundled together.
 In the DAMS, these are represented as objects with child-level components.
 We'll discuss [Complex Objects]({{ site.url }}{{ site.baseurl }}/docs/dams/complex-objects/) more in a later section.

 ## Understanding document types